rtjk/CROSS-PQClean/README.md

 ### Parameter file
 Create a new file `set.h` with placeholders for the parameters in a set, the definitions in here were previously done externally like in `Benchmarking/CMakeLists.txt`.
 Include `set.h` in `parameters.h` and in the makefiles.

-`set.h` also undefines macros that are unused for a specific parameter set, this helps when removing dead code with `generate.py`.
+`set.h` also undefines macros that are unused for a specific parameter set, this helps when removing dead code in `generate.py`.

 `TODO: set.h also has defines for avx2`